 - Air pollution.
 Air pollutants found indoors and outdoors may harm the lungs of children and lead to breathing problems, such as asthma.
 Some substances that might cause problems include pesticides, volatile organic compounds (VOCs), and ozone.
 2

 - Pesticides.
-There are more than 1,055 substances used as pesticides in the U.S. 6 Children can get exposed to pesticides in food, from products used in the house or on yards or parks, and in water.
+There are more than 1,055 substances used as pesticides in the U.S. 3 Children can get exposed to pesticides in food, from products used in the house or on yards or parks, and in water.
 Problems that can be caused by pesticide exposure include skin rashes, nerve damage, and cancer.
 The American Academy of Pediatrics recommends that children have as little exposure to pesticides as possible.
 4

 Evaluate your home and your child's school for toxic chemicals and other hazards